Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Being in a **multiple inheritance** context, a given class can have any number (``[0..n]``) of direct mother classes, which themselves may have their mother classes, and so on.
 This is to lead to a class hierarchy that forms a direct, acyclic graph.

-Mother classes are to be declared in WOOPER thanks to the ``superclasses`` attribute.
+The direct mother classes (and only them) are to be declared in WOOPER thanks to the ``superclasses`` define [#]_.
 For example, a class with no mother class should specify, once having declared its module:

 .. code:: erlang

- -superclasses([]).
+ -define(superclasses,[]).

+.. [#] Alternatively, this definition could be done thanks to the ``-superclasses([]).`` parse attribute, but for the sake of consistency with the class attributes that will be presented next, the define-based form is the one that we recommend.

-In this particular case, with no mother class to be declared, this ``superclasses`` attribute could be omitted as a whole (yet this would be probably less obvious to the reader).
+In this particular case, with no mother class to be declared, this ``superclasses`` define could be omitted as a whole (yet this would be probably less obvious to the reader).

 .. comment This is declared in WOOPER thanks to the ``get_superclasses/0`` function.
 For example, a class with no mother class should specify, once having declared its module, ``get_superclasses() -> [].`` [#]_.